splashprotocol/splash-core/validators/stable_pool/protocol/Stable3PoolSpec.md

 General idea is to put all numerical calculations described above into off-chain code and check on-chain only validity of the StableSwap invariant with the correct parameters and balances.
+More details about off-chain flow can be found below in the descriptions of off-chain operator's actions in the AMM-orders TX images.

 ### Stable3Pool